Overview

 Hiking Trails | 150 miles |

 HEY YOU, reading this page!
-Help me, help you – we make a small commission every time an item or piece of gear is purchased after clicking on the links on our GEAR RECOMMENDATIONS pages.
+Help me, help you – we make a small commission every time an item or piece of gear is purchased after clicking on the links on our GEAR RECOMMENDATIONS page.
 If you are in need of some new BOOTS, a new TENT or SLEEPING BAG, TREK POLES, etc. please consider buying after clicking on one of the links on our site!
 At no additional cost to you, it helps us keep posting more great hiking recommendations for our readers!
 Happy Hiking!

-Click here for more National Park hikes!
+Click here for more National Park or National Forest hikes!

 You can also view some of our most popular Gear Recommendations here!

-1. Lassen Peak Trail
+Lassen Peak Trail

 Popular trail that travels steeply up to the summit of Lassen Peak, an active volcano.
 The summit is the highest peak in the park and the surrounding views are incredible.
 The trail is steep and rocky but still easily one of the best hikes in Lassen Volcanic National Park.
 The trailhead is located in a parking area off of Highway 89.

-- 5.0 miles – Out and back
+- 5.0 miles out and back

-- 2000′ gain
+- 2000′ elevation gain

 - Strenuous

-2. Brokeoff Mountain Trail
+Brokeoff Mountain Trail

 Another one of the best hikes in Lassen Volcanic National Park is another steep trip up a mountain.
 The trail climbs through open meadows then forest before you get above the treeline up to the summit.
 This is probably the toughest trail in the park but definitely one you cannot miss.
 The trailhead begins off of Highway 89 near the southwest entrance of the park.

-- 7.4 miles – Out and back
+- 7.4 miles out and back

-- 2600′ gain
+- 2600′ elevation gain

 - Strenuous

-3. Cinder Cone Trail
+Cinder Cone Trail

 Beautiful hike that is isolated by Butte Lake away from the rest of the national park.
 The trail circles the steep cinder cone and hikers can actually go inside the crater for a really neat experience.
 The trail head is at the Butte Lake parking area in the northeast corner of the park.

-- 4.0 miles – Out and back
+- 4.0 miles out and back

-- 900′ gain
+- 900′ elevation gain

 - Strenuous

-4. Bumpass Hell Trail
+Bumpass Hell Trail

 Boardwalk trail going through the largest hydrothermal area in the park, reminiscent of a trip to Yellowstone.
 The walk is an easy one making it a favorite among families if you can keep your little ones under control!
 The trailhead is next to a parking area on Highway 89.

-- 3.0 miles – Out and back
+- 3.0 miles out and back

 - No elevation gain